 Personal recommendations come very highly in this industry.
-If you’ve had a previous working relationship with someone, you get on with them and are fairly well down to earth – you’ve pretty well got it in the bag.
+If you’ve had a previous working relationship with someone, you get on with them and you’re a good egg – you’ll be alright.
 At least until your probation is up and then it’s fair game…but seriously.
 If your personality can shine through like no other, it doesn’t matter what your level of experience.

 3. You will re-learn the entire fashion vocabulary.

 BALENCIAGA: Balen-c-iaga not Balen-chi-aga

 GIVENCHY: Ghee-von-she not Givinchy

 You’ll realise that all these words are European and sound much better without that Aussie twang’ on the end.
 And the second you learn a new one, you’ll feel empowered because you are now #fashioneducated.

 4. You will most definitely cry over the most, stupidest, un-tear worthy event.

 Eventually all will catch up with you; stupid deadlines, impossible attitudes and bizarre requests.
 You’ll be forgiven for breaking down to your co-worker and letting it out over a much needed glass of wine at lunch.
 Everyone will understand, as they too have been through what you are and will help guide you through.